chetanty/FlutterWorkshop/README.md

-Change bg color:
+##Change bg color:

   `
 backgroundColor: Colors.blue,
 `

-For a bar- (Use it inside the bar property)
+To change the colour of the bar, use it inside the AppBar widget.

+`
+        appBar: AppBar(
+          backgroundColor: Colors.blue,
+          title: Text('Hello, World!'),
+        ),
+ `

-For the entire thing, use it inside Scaffold
+For providing colour to the entire background, use it inside Scaffold.

-Change text color
+##Change text color
 `
 Text(
   'Hello, World!',